Imagimm-CIML/SAPHIR/README.md

 ##### - File intensity.txt
 File containing for each ROI its ID, its intensity on each channel of the image and values for other variables like area, roundness...
 The columns must be separated with a tab, decimals with a ".".
 The table must have column headers with unique column names.
+Columns names are requisites :
+- the column containing the IDs must be named "ID"
+- the column containing the areas must be names "Cell area"
+- the columns containing the cell type must be named "Cell type"
+- if there is a 4th dimension with depth, the file must contain a column "Slice" which contain for each ROI the Slice in which it is.

 ##### - File RoiSet.zip
 Zip file containing the ROIs of the image defined with ImageJ.
-If the image has more than 1 slice, the ROIs of each slice must be named with the Z coordinate in their name.

 ### Using the application
 #### First step : upload the image you want to analyse